NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation: NVV-SuperBench

-\subsection{Benchmark Overview}
+\subsection{Benchmark overview}

-We introduce the \textbf{Non-verbal Vocalization Benchmark (NVBench)}, a standardized evaluation suite for assessing a TTS system's ability to synthesize \emph{non-verbal vocalizations (NVVs)} beyond lexical content.
-The overview of NVBench is presented in Figure~\ref{fig:overview_nvbench}.
-Given an input utterance, NVBench supports two commonly used NVV-control interfaces: (i) \textit{prompt-based} control, where NVV cues are specified in a natural-language caption; and (ii) \textit{tag-based} control, where NVV tags (e.g., \texttt{[laugh]}, \texttt{[sigh]}) are inserted into text.
-A candidate TTS system generates speech conditioned on the input, and NVBench evaluates the speech output from three complementary perspectives: automatic \textit{objective} metrics, human \textit{subjective} listening tests, and a \textit{LLM-based multi-rater} protocol.
+We introduce \textbf{NVV-SuperBench}, a standardized evaluation suite for assessing a speech generation system's ability to synthesize \emph{nonverbal vocalizations (NVVs)} beyond lexical content.
+The overview of NVV-SuperBench is presented in Figure~\ref{fig:overview_nvbench}.
+Given an input utterance, NVV-SuperBench supports two commonly used NVV-control interfaces: (i) \textit{prompt-based} control, where NVV cues are specified in a natural-language caption; and (ii) \textit{tag-based} control, where NVV tags (e.g., \texttt{[laugh]}, \texttt{[sigh]}) are inserted into text.
+A candidate speech generation system generates speech conditioned on the input, and NVV-SuperBench evaluates the speech output from three complementary perspectives: automatic \textit{objective} metrics, human \textit{subjective} listening tests, and \textit{LLM-based multi-rater} evaluation.

-\subsection{NVV Taxonomy}
+\subsection{NVV taxonomy}

-Non-verbal vocalizations (NVVs) are essential to human spoken communication, conveying physiological states (e.g., coughing and breathing), affective expressions (e.g., laughter and crying), and interactional signals (e.g., sighs, grunts, and whispers).
-These NVVs enhance conversational realism and emotional expressiveness, which are critical for achieving super-human-like speech generation~\cite{liao2025nvspeech,wang2025capspeech}.
-To systematically benchmark TTS systems beyond lexical content, we design a structured taxonomy of NVVs, as shown in Table~\ref{table:nvv_taxonomy}.
+Nonverbal vocalizations (NVVs) are essential to human spoken communication, conveying physiological states (e.g., coughing and breathing), affective expressions (e.g., laughter and crying), and interactional signals (e.g., sighs, grunts, and whispers).
+These NVVs enhance conversational realism and emotional expressiveness, which are critical for achieving more human-like speech generation~\cite{liao2025nvspeech,wang2025capspeech}.
+To systematically benchmark speech generation systems beyond lexical content, we design a structured taxonomy of NVVs, as shown in Table~\ref{table:nvv_taxonomy}.